zakeri-dev/all-rag-techniques/README.md

 The goal is simple: provide code that is readable, modifiable, and educational.
 By focusing on the fundamentals, this project helps demystify RAG and makes it easier to understand how it really works.

 ## Update: 📢
+- (27-April-2025) Added a new notebook which finds best RAG technique for a given query (Simple RAG + Reranker + Query Rewrite).
 - (20-Mar-2025) Added a new notebook on RAG with Reinforcement Learning.
 - (07-Mar-2025) Added 20 RAG techniques to the repository.